laughedelic/literator/README.md

 [![](https://img.shields.io/badge/license-AGPLv3-blue.svg)](https://www.tldrlegal.com/l/agpl-3.0)
 [![](https://img.shields.io/badge/contact-gitter_chat-dd1054.svg)](https://gitter.im/laughedelic/literator)

 This is a simple tool, which **transforms your sources into markdown documentations for themselves**.
 It just reads a source file, turns block comments into normal text and surrounds code with markdown backticks syntax.
 So the aim is just to get a readable document from a code, which is written in more or less [literate programming](http://en.wikipedia.org/wiki/Literate_programming) style.
 The name is like "a thing which makes your sources literate", i.e. helps to use literate programming when it's not really supported by the language.

-So you can write your code and use markdown syntax in comments (which keeps your sources readable), and then transform it to a markdown document, from which you can generate a nice _html_ or _pdf_ or whatever else, using [your favourite markdown processor](http://johnmacfarlane.net/pandoc/).
+So you can write your code and use markdown syntax in comments (which keeps your sources readable), and then transform it to a markdown document, from which you can generate a nice _html_ or _pdf_ or whatever else, using [your favorite markdown processor](http://johnmacfarlane.net/pandoc/).

-The tool is written in Scala and first of all for Scala, because it doesn't have normal support for literate programming.
+The tool is written in Scala and first of all _for_ Scala, because it doesn't have normal support for literate programming.
 But it should work for [some other languages][lib/LanguageMap] — ~~randomly chosen~~ the most popular, of course.
 [Open an issue](https://github.com/laughedelic/literator/issues/new), if you want support for something else.

-If you're wondering, why don't I use docco instead, see my answer [at the bottom](#why-not-docco) of this file.

 > Note: Before `v0.7.0` there was a separate library, command line application and an sbt-plugin.